 So What’s Happened?

-There are a number of factors that have contributed to the current situation:
+There are a number of factors that have contributed to the food price rises:

-- Avian flu in Europe is creating scarcity for export.
-Demand for chicken remains the same, so resultant market forces are driving up prices.
+- Avian flu in Europe created scarcity for export.
+Demand for chicken remains the same, so resultant market forces have driven up prices.

 - A lot of the world’s grain, one of the key components of fish and livestock feed, comes from Ukraine and Russia.
 This is no longer available, so our farmers and fishermen are seeing the price of feed increase by over 50%.

-- Covid still continues to disrupt the workforce across the world as production is slowed given the splitting of teams and mandatory absences.
+- Covid still continues to disrupt the workforce across the world due to absences.

 - Beef demand in emerging markets is causing a global shortage, especially in light of challenges related to feed, energy & Covid.

-- Singapore GST will be increasing later this year by 1% to 8% to pay for elderly care, pre-school education & security.
+- GST has increased by 1% to 8% to pay for elderly care, pre-school education & security.

-The recent Malaysian chicken export ban is symptomatic of the challenges the global food chain faces.
+The Malaysian chicken export ban last year was symptomatic of the challenges the global food chain now faces.

 What Are We Definitely Not Changing?

-- We will continue to source some of the best tasting, highest quality, hormone & antibiotic free food from within Singapore and abroad for you to enjoy.
+- I will continue to source some of the best tasting, highest quality, hormone & antibiotic free food from within Singapore and abroad for you to enjoy.

-- We will continue to do our best for you our customers, in getting high quality food at the lowest sustainable price.
+- I will continue to do our best for you our customers, in getting high quality food at the lowest sustainable price.

-- We will not stop supporting farmers who are feeling the pinch.
-We won’t stop trading with them, and we certainly won’t white label lower quality product: we have their backs.
+- I will not stop supporting farmers who are feeling the pinch.
+I won’t stop trading with them, and I certainly won’t white label lower quality product: I have their backs.

-- We will never increase our prices unless we have exhausted all efforts to drive down unnecessary costs at our farms, freight & here in Singapore.
+- I will never increase our prices unless I have exhausted all efforts to drive down unnecessary costs at our farms, freight & here in Singapore.

-- We will not sacrifice the quality, provenance or traceability of our food during this period.
+- I will not sacrifice the quality, provenance or traceability of our food during this period.
 Be mindful of low prices in a current high cost climate, corner cutting is a risk.

-- We will not stop providing industry leading service.
-Over 95% of our orders are delivered within 15 mins of the exact minute we tell you.
-And 99.96% of the time, what you actually order will be delivered.
+- I will not stop providing industry leading service.
+Over 97% of our orders are delivered within 15 mins of the exact minute we tell you.
+And 99.98% of the time, what you actually order will be delivered.

 As you can imagine, this is squeezing us.
-However, we love a challenge, and are finding creative ways to drive efficiencies.
+However, I love a challenge, and I am finding creative ways to drive efficiencies.
 Here are a few examples that aren’t trade secrets!:

-- We are reducing import costs by moving to sea freight where possible, or collaborating with those also importing into Singapore.
+- I am reducing import costs by moving to sea freight where possible, or collaborating with those also importing into Singapore.

-- We are routing more efficiently, and also ensuring our drivers are driving more efficiently.
-This year our diesel per delivery has decreased 8% vs. last year.
+- I am routing our deliveries more efficiently, and also ensuring our drivers are driving more efficiently.

-- We are allowing local small scale producers to use spare space in our warehouse and on our trucks to reduce overheads and to support local businesses.
+- I am allowing local small scale producers to use spare space in our warehouse and on our trucks to reduce overheads and to support local businesses.

 |After a recent upgrade of our site that makes navigation even easier, you can now see the $/100g or per unit so that you can be more informed about prices.|